 In this case, the motion control takes two kinds of period, while the process data communications cycle for EtherCAT communications automatically takes each of the task periods.
 Periodic task execution is synchronized with the primary period.
 Set the task period of a periodic task as an integer multiple of the primary period.

 For example, if the primary period is 1 ms, then you can set the task period of a priority-5 periodic task to 2 ms and the task period of a priority-16 periodic task to 4 ms. In that case, the start of the period for the primary periodic task and the priority-5 periodic task will match once every two primary periods.
-Similarly, the start of the period for the primary periodic task and the priority-16 periodic task will match once every four primary periods.
+Similarly, the start of the period for the primary periodic task and the priority-16 periodic task and the priority-16 periodic task and the priority-16 periodic task will match once every two primary periods.